pachyderm/pachyderm/doc/docs/master/enterprise/auth2/index.md

     User Access Management is an [enterprise feature](https://docs.pachyderm.com/latest/enterprise/) that requires an active enterprise token.

-Pachyderm delegates authentication and authorization to third party Identity Providers.
+Pachyderm delegates its authentication feature to third party Identity Providers.

 We embed an OpenID Connect identity service based on [**Dex**](https://dexidp.io/docs/) allowing for a vendor-neutral authentication (i.e., a pluggable authentication against many different identity providers).

 As a result, users can authenticate **using their existing credentials from various back-ends**, including LDAP, SAML, and other OIDC providers.

 Setting up Pachyderm's User Access Management (also referred to as "Authentication and Authorization" or "Auth" in this documentation) requires to follow the consecutive steps: